 Author, F.M.
 (Year, Month Date of publication).
 Title of webpage/article.
 Retrieved from URL

 Note: Only include the retrieval date if the content is likely to change over time (such as wikis).
 If necessary, include the retrieval month date, year, (in that order) between “Retrieved” and “from URL” in the last segment of the citation.

-Note: When a website does not have an article title, replace it in the citation with the website title.
+Note: When a website does not have a webpage/article title, replace it in the citation with the website title.

-Citing a general website article without an author
+Citing a general webpage/website article without an author

 Title of webpage/article.
 (Year, Month Date of publication).
 Retrieved from URL

 India: Country specific information.
 (2013, October 3).
 Retrieved from //travel.state.gov/travel/cis_pa_tw/cis/cis_1139.html

 Note: If the source you are citing is a standalone source, meaning an entire book, television series, or film, the title of such sources should be in italics.
 If, however, you are citing a piece of a larger source, i.e. a journal article, a webpage on a website, or an episode of a show, the title should be in sentence case and not in italics.